greg-raven/grus/_posts/2015-08-04-an-op-ed-from-the-hill-you-may-have-missed.md

 Please read the attached op-ed and help to make our country safer by helping to eliminate sanctuary cities.

-> It isn’t just cities that release criminal foreign citizens with felony convictions into our local communities, often with tragic results like the ones that recently have caught the public and congressional attention.
+> It isn't just cities that release criminal foreign citizens with felony convictions into our local communities, often with tragic results like the ones that recently have caught the public and congressional attention.
 >
 > Yes, Congress must act to defund sanctuary cities until they cooperate with federal enforcement agencies.
 But Congress must also address the largest sanctuary jurisdiction of all: the federal government.
 >